dev-komenzar/riceplate/README.md

 ## Mock

 Use MSW for mock testing.
 Write handlers to `src/mocks/handlers.ts`.
 MSW is loaded only when development mode.
-See `src/hooks.client.ts` and `src/hooks.server.ts`
+See `src/hooks.client.ts` and `src/hooks.server.ts`.

+Create `.env` file in root dir and set two values: `ENABLE_MSW_SERVER, PUBLIC_ENABLE_MSW_CLIENT` as `true` if you want to use msw.